Tverskoy District: Theatre District

 The first public theater, Petrovsky Teatr, was set up in 1780 by English entrepreneur Michael Maddox and Prince Urusov in present-day Theatre Square.
 It burned down in October 1805 after 425 successful shows.
 In 1825, Joseph Bove built a new, larger Bolshoi Theatre on the same site.
 By this time, downtown stretch of the Neglinnaya River was contained in a tunnel; Peter's bastions of Kitai-gorod were razed, forming the Theatre Square.
 In the same 1825, landowner Vargin built Maly Theatre on his own adjacent lot.
 For the first five years, the State leased the building from Vargin; he was later convicted of fraud and the State bought out the building in 1832.
-Owners of the opposite land lots were obliged to build houses exactly like Maly Theatre, forming a perfectly symmetrical neoclassical square with a parade ground and water fountain.
+Owners of the opposite land lots were obliged to build houses exactly like Maly Theatre, forming a symmetrical neoclassical square with a parade ground and water fountain.
 The symmetry was eventually ruined by expansions in the 1870s, which added the third theatre—originally Bronnikov private theater (now Molodyozhny Theater).

 Another historical hall, the Assembly of Nobility (now the House of the Unions) stands on the corner of Bolshaya Dmitrovka and Okhotny Ryad streets since 1790.
 The building, designed by Matvey Kazakov, was rebuilt externally, but the Pillar Hall inside it, famous for its acoustics, remains close to Kazakov's original design.
 When the State lifted the ban on private theatres in 1882, tradition continued with Moscow Art Theatre in Kamergersky Lane (1902–1909), Yermolova Theatre (1925), Hermitage (1883), and Aquarium (1898) park theatres, etc. Currently, Tverskoy District has nineteen repertory theatres, the Pillar Hall, Tchaikovsky Hall (1940), and Moscow Circus on Tsvetnoy Boulevard (originally Salamonovsky Circus, 1880, rebuilt in 1987–1989).

 Industrial expansion

 Unlike Presnensky or Basmanny Districts, Tverskoy has, and always had, very few industrial properties.
 However, its northern part, beyond Garden Ring, developed into a working-class neighborhood in line with the 19th-century industrialization.
 Development began in the 18th century with the Butyrka prison (rebuilt to a castle shape in 1800).
 For the next hundred years, the territories around the prison were filled with farms and small wooden homes.
 Things changed with the construction of railroads—Smolensk railroad station was built in 1870; current building, known as Belorussky Rail Terminal, was completed in 1909.
 Savyolovsky Rail Terminal and Moscow Ring Railroad followed in the 1900s.
-Territories near the railroads were quickly used for factories, cheap housing for workers followed soon.
+Territories near the railroads were used for factories, cheap housing for workers followed soon.

 Miusskaya Square, located three blocks from Belorussky Terminal, was a site of unusual urban development, a new center of blue-collar social life.
 In the course of one decade, 1904–1914, the city and private sponsors built Abrikosova Hospital and Nursery (1906), Junior High School (1912), Shanyavsky University (1913), kindergartens, and trade schools.
 Development of similar social hubs in other working districts lagged behind and terminated with World War I and Russian Revolution of 1917.